-To obtain a Tier 4 visa students must meet the full requirement of the Immigration Rules and also have 40 points under the Points Based System:
+To obtain a student visa, students must meet the full requirement of the Student Route of the Immigration Rules.

 Please make an appointment with our International Student Advice Service (ISAS) who will be able to offer immigration advice and guidance.

-You should apply for your Tier 4 visa as soon as you meet the conditions but no earlier than three months before the start date of your course.
+You should apply for your student visa as soon as you meet the conditions but no earlier than six months before the start date of your course.

-Make sure that you apply in good time so that you can attend our Orientation events.
-You can check current visa application processing times in your home country here www.gov.uk/visa-processing-times
+Make sure that you apply in good time so that you can attend our Orientation & Welcome events.
+Check current visa application processing times in your home country.

-If you wish to progress to a new programme at Anglia Ruskin for example a Masters following successful completion of your Bachelor’s degree, your current Tier 4 visa will allow you to register on a new course before extending your visa.
-You must extend your Tier 4 visa for the new course within six weeks of the start date of the new course, or before the current visa expires, whichever is the earlier.
+If you wish to progress to a new programme at ARU, for example a Masters following successful completion of your Bachelors degree, your current previous student visa (or Tier 4 visa) will allow you to register on a new course before extending your visa.
+You must extend your student visa for the new course within six weeks of the start date of the new course, or before the current visa expires, whichever is the earlier.